Brasserie

-In France, Flanders, and the Francophone world, a brasserie (/fr/) is a type of French restaurant with a relaxed setting, which serves dishes and other meals.
+In France, Belgium, and parts of the Francophone world, a brasserie (/fr/) is a type of French restaurant with a relaxed setting that serves dishes and other meals.

 The word brasserie is French for "brewery" and, by extension, "the brewing business".
 Although most brasseries still serve a large selection of beers, most of them offer a wider choice of beverages such as wines and liquors.
-A brasserie can be expected to have professional service, printed menus, and, traditionally, white linen—unlike a bistro which may have none of these.
-Typically, a brasserie is open every day and serves the same menu, generally composed of a few traditional French dishes, all day.
+A brasserie can be expected to have professional service, printed menus, and traditionally white linen—unlike a bistro which may have none of these.
+Typically a brasserie is open every day and serves the same menu, generally composed of a few traditional French dishes, all day.
 A classic example of a brasserie dish is steak frites.

 Etymology

 The term brasserie is French for "brewery", from Middle French brasser "to brew", from Old French bracier, from Vulgar Latin braciare, of Celtic origin; braxator = Latin for brewer.
 Its first usage in English was in 1864.
-The origin of the word probably stems from the fact that beer was brewed on the premises rather than brought in: thus an inn would brew its own beer as well as supply food and invariably accommodation too.

 In 1901 Chambers's Twentieth Century Dictionary of the English Language defined "brasserie" as "in France, any beer-garden or saloon".
 In 2000 The New Penguin English Dictionary included this definition of "brasserie": "a small informal French-style restaurant".